The challenge of fast growth is even more terrifying and complicated when your scope is spread across the globe.

 Selling products in new markets is where your global growth strategy will face a make-or-break moment.

 Why localization is key to successful global growth

 Pricing your services globally has a big impact on potential growth.

 There are a lot of questions to consider:

-Despite the decision made, he still felt that sticking to one universal price would mean that some areas were overpriced while others were under-priced.
+Despite making this decision, he still felt that sticking to one universal price would mean that some areas were overpriced while others were under-priced.

-By offering localized payment methods and support, Pipedrive managed to solve this conundrum effectively, allowing the product to flourish with speed across so many new markets with so many unique challenges and requirements.
+By offering localized payment methods and support, Pipedrive managed to solve this conundrum effectively, allowing the product to flourish with speed across many new markets, all with unique challenges and requirements.

 Localization may be the key to delivering the best value across a wide variety of markets, but how does Timo cope with handling hundreds of employees across multiple time zones?